omidchahardehinejad/unity-dev-challenge/README.md

 Task 5:
 Create markers with the name of the cities on the globe based on the entries of geolocations.
 (the names should be visible somehow on the globe, yes)

+Task 6:
+Upload your project into your github account and make it public so we can access it when you are done.

 Judgement will be solely based on methodology, not on design, so do not waste time there.